Prediction of Spallation Induced Transmutation Rates For Long Lived Fission Products via Proton Accelerator: Author contributions statement

 \section{Author contributions statement}

 The idea behind the work was conceived by A.D. and B.F..
-G.T. implemented the PHITS analysis and W.R.K.
-J.K. helped prepare scripts for PHITS geometries. implemented the FISPACT analysis.
+G.T. implemented the PHITS analysis and W.R.K. implemented the FISPACT analysis.
+J.Y. helped prepare scripts for PHITS geometries.
 A.D. and B.F. advised G.T. and W.R.K. throughout the work.
 G.T. and W.R.K. analyzed the results.
 G.T. and W.R.K. wrote the manuscript text, A.D. and B.F. revised the manuscript text.